 Jennifer Hall, Ph.D.

 A licensed clinical psychologist and small business owner, Jen discovered many years ago a passion for working with individual leaders and leadership teams across a wide variety of industries, helping them to leverage their strengths, enhance their working relationships, and realize their potential.

 Pam Mayer, Ph.D.

-Pam Mayer is the founder of eMindset Academy, a training organization designed to teach practicing leaders how to add science to the art of innovation.
+Pam Mayer was the founder of eMindset Academy, a training organization designed to teach practicing leaders how to add science to the art of innovation.
 She is also an adjunct coach and trainer for the Leadership Development Institute at Eckerd College.
 In the 1990s, Pam had a VP role at the Center for Creative Leadership (CCL®), where she was responsible for open-enrollment and custom programs at the Greensboro, North Carolina site, as well as for providing oversight of CCL’s worldwide licensee network.